serokell/private-tezos-blockchain/README.md

 sudo chmod a+x /usr/local/bin/opam
 ```

-### Generating new genesis public key and building patched binaries
+### Generating a new genesis public key and building patched binaries
-First step for running the private blockchain is generating a new genesis public key and
+The first step for running the private blockchain is generating a new genesis public key and
 building patched Tezos binaries.
 The [`build-patched-binaries.sh`](./scripts/build-patched-binaries.sh)
 shell script will build these patched binaries.